iecfeel7-gif/MSA-ACO/README.md

 ## Data notes

-Additional information on the retained run-level records, data provenance, and documented archival discrepancies is provided in `DATA_NOTES.md`.
+Additional information on retained run-level records and data provenance is provided in `DATA_NOTES.md`.

 The repository distinguishes manuscript-reported summary results from retained archival run-level records.
-Where an archival discrepancy is documented, both the retained value and the manuscript-reported value are preserved explicitly for traceability.
+Relevant provenance information is preserved explicitly for traceability.
 Unavailable run identifiers and timing values are not reconstructed or inferred.

 ## Environment